selbekk/calidation/README.md

         isRequired: 'Username is required!',
     },
     password: {
-        isRequired: 'Password is required!',
+        isRequired: 'Password is also required!',
     },
 };
 ```

 Here, the key is the name of the validator, and the value is the error message.
 You can add as many validators as you want, and they'll be run from top to
 bottom.
+For more about validators, go to the [validators](#validators) section!

 ### Validate that form